 If you've come across Black Tomato gin or are a fan of a red snapper you may not think this so unusual.
 However, you're still more likely to get a gin with a lemon slice than a few tommys.
-Basil and tomatoes are the perfect partners for a summer inspired G&T.
+Basil and tomatoes are the perfect partners for a mediterranean inspired G&T.

 With light floral gins like Geranium, you don't want a garnish that will be too overpowering and disturb the light, delicate aromas.
-We suggest a wheel of cucumber (which Hendricks is paired with perfectly) or a little citrus peel (grapefruit, orange, lime or lemon).
+We suggest a wheel of cucumber (which Hendricks is paired with perfectly) or a little citrus peel (pink grapefruit, orange, lime or lemon).
 The peel is actually more fragrant than a slice so you only want to use a small amount.

 The dominant flavours in aromatic and herbaceous gins like Ancient Mariner cry out for some fresh herbs to be added so that they pop even more on the nose.
 Savoury garnishes such as rosemary or rocket smell very strongly of fresh grass and pepper, which pairs well with both the herby botanicals and with the juniper.

 If the dryness and pepperiness of these isn't to your liking, try a slice of apple to add a little sharpness.
-Apple is a slightly less common garnish, and often suggested by gins that use an apple base spirit like 1911 and Williams Chase Elegant Crisp.
+Apple is a slightly less common garnish, and often suggested by gins that use an apple base spirit like Williams Chase Elegant Crisp.

 Cloves really pack a sensory whollop and are great for amping up the spice level in your G&T!
 Alternatively add orange or pepper which compliment botanicals such as cassia and cloves, creating a warming and soft gin and tonic.